What to do in Split?

 Visiting Split implies enjoying our crystal-clear sea and our lovely beaches.
 The first and the most popular beach in the city of Split is Bačvice beach, a sandy beach, where the sea level is very low and is perfect for families or couples.
 You can choose from just enjoying the beach and sunny weather while sipping on your cup of coffee or simply dancing inside Split’s most popular nightclubs and bars.

 As we mentioned, the lungs of the city ‘Marjan park forest is priceless for its untouched nature, beautiful churches built inside the hill, and lovely city and coastal view.
 It is great for all kinds of sport and recreational activities because it has trim tracks, outdoor training equipment, sport playgrounds.
 Also, it is perfect for families and small children because it has various child playgrounds.
-Another great sandy beach is located here named Bene where you can sit and relax in the excellent restaurant ‘Benedikt’.

 To get the real experience of Split and Dalmatia’s spirit you must go to one match of football club Hajduk and witness the unbelievable passion of club’s supporters ‘Torcida’ which is also the oldest club firm in Europe.